ShadowPrince001/automated_p2_catcher/README.md

 •	Requires any software which can run python such as IDLE OR VS Code.

-•	Requires to download discord library from command prompt.
+•	Requires to download discord library from command prompt.(py -3 -m pip install -U discord.py)

 •	Requires Discord account (preferably main and alt)